 Throw Down Some Euros

-If you’d like to do a bit of shopping in Amsterdam, I have one very important piece of advice: avoid Kalverstraat like the plague.
-It’s crowded, and has more or less the exact same brands you’ll find on most major shopping streets.
-Utrechtsestraat, which runs parallel to the Amstel River, between Rembrandtplein and Fredericksplein, is a very attractive alternative.
+If you’d like to do a bit of shopping while visiting Amsterdam, I have one very important piece of advice: avoid Kalverstraat like the plague.
+It’s crowded and has more or less the exact same brands you’ll find on most major shopping streets across the world.
+Utrechtsestraat, which runs parallel to the Amstel River between Rembrandtplein and Fredericksplein is a very attractive alternative.
 Here you’ll find an eclectic mix of clothing stores for all budgets, a few traditional cheese shops and herring stands, bookstores, restaurants with cuisine from all over the world, and cute bars.
 And as you work your way down the street, you’ll get lovely views of the river and canals.

 Since their sandwiches are so delicious, I guess the people at Singel 404 figured they didn’t really need to bother coming up with a name for this slightly cramped but rather cozy cafe.
 So just look for this street address and you’ll get treated to a lunch menu crammed with decadent sandwiches and desserts, as well as great views from the terrace (as you can see here… rainbow not always included unfortunately).